jlewi/foyle/tech_notes/tn008_auto_insert_cells.md

 I think you can register a handler that will fire for changes to any TextDocument change and not just for a particular cell.
 The document URI should use the `vscode-notebook-cell` scheme and allow us to identify the notebook document and cell that changed ([code example](https://github.com/microsoft/vscode/blob/6eaf6487a4d8301b981036bfa53976546eb6694f/extensions/vscode-api-tests/src/singlefolder-tests/notebook.document.test.ts#L70)).

+### TextDecorations

+TextDecorations are properties of TextEditors.
+Each NotebookCell is a different TextEditor.
+TextEditors get created for a NotebookCell when the cell becomes visible and can be destroyed when the cell is deleted.